carpentries/governance/code-of-conduct-transparency-reports/2019-07-02-coc-transparency-report.md

 ### Reports

-In the last eight months, the Code of Conduct committee has not received an incident report, although the [Incident Reporting Form](https://docs.google.com/forms/d/e/1FAIpQLSdi0wbplgdydl_6rkVtBIVWbb9YNOHQP_XaANDClmVNu0zs-w/viewform) was submitted once with no information included
+In the last eight months, the Code of Conduct committee has not received an incident report, although the [Incident Reporting Form](https://docs.google.com/forms/d/e/1FAIpQLSdi0wbplgdydl_6rkVtBIVWbb9YNOHQP_XaANDClmVNu0zs-w/viewform) was submitted once with no information included.

 ### Potential Code of Conduct Breaches
 There have been no **reported** Code of Conduct breaches in the last eight months.
-However, discussions in the community and within the Code of Conduct committee have led the Executive Council to approve a task force that will develop recommendations for incidents that fall outside the scope of the Code of Conduct.
+However, discussions in the community and within the Code of Conduct committee have led the Executive Council to approve a task force that will develop recommendations for incidents that fall outside the scope of the Code of Conduct committee.

 ## Summary of Police Matters
 There were no police matters